INTRODUCTION

 • Contessa/Le Nozze di Figaro at Moscow’s Bolshoi Theatre;

-• Mimì/La Bohème and the title role in Aida at Teatro Regio di Torino;
+• Mimì/La Bohème, the title role in Aida and the title role in Manon Lescaut at Teatro Regio di Torino;

-• a role debut as Tosca at Ópera de Las Palmas de Gran Canaria;
+• a role debut as Tosca at Ópera de Las Palmas de Gran Canaria, and a jump-in at Teatro Regio di Parma;

 • Lady Macbeth/Macbeth at Korea National Opera in Seoul;